FrankN88/FrankN88-first_milestone_new/README.md

 ### Acknowledgements

-- My Mentor for continuous helpful feedback.
+- My mentor for continuous helpful feedback.
 - Tutor support at Code Institute for their support.
-- My family for opinions and feedbacks.
+- My family for opinions and feedback.